vadimsj/redland-renovations/README.md

 - Structure
   - The website is designed as a single landing page.
-  - The website is structured to direct visitors towards primary call to action.
+  - The website is structured to direct visitors towards the primary call to action.

   - The website includes the following pages:
     -  Home